Your hope, faith, and trust in your relationship is shattered.

 It’s always beneficial when both spouses can commit to the counseling process, but that isn’t always possible.
 Sometimes it’s a scheduling issue, an issue of work, or because the other person believes he or she doesn’t need to come to counseling.
 But a lot people can benefit from coming to marriage counseling, even if their spouse doesn’t join them.
 Don’t let the other person’s inability or refusal to come hold you back.

-Providers who offer Counseling for Couples in Crisis:
+The following providers offer Counseling for Couples in Crisis at Revive Wellness: